 Raoul Walsh’s cold-blooded reptile of a late-period gangster picture finally stills itself only when the genre reaches its apocalyptic acme in the death-scented denouement, the fumes permeating outward off the screen.
 Even when the credits crawl, the film refuses to be dismissed.
 The title doesn’t lie – shards and splinters of visual and sonic phosphorous sparkle right into your eyes with infectious charisma – but the punch and gusto are also counterpointed by chills of loneliness and murmurs of exhaustion.
 Released in 1949, White Heat evokes a genre’s last gasp, a style ready for a nervous breakdown, bracketing staccato bursts of violence to harried melancholia to disheveled, droll comedy.
 Gone is the wiry little slugger of star James Cagney’s youth found in the likes of The Public Enemy, replaced instead with a self-worrying work that examines its own rat-in-a-cage tempestuousness and ultimately embodies a missing link between Hawks’ Scarface and the downright pernicious onslaught to come in Bonnie and Clyde.

-Released in the US amidst a nocturnal procession of cloying, dead-in-the-water “social issue” films like Gentleman’s Agreement, Raoul Walsh’s film comes locked and loaded with enough cinematic ammunition and, crucially, enough self-doubt to slap that “moral dilemma” A-picture soapbox shit right off its high horse by showing them a true excoriating masterwork of self-immolating terror.
-It is perhaps the last film to explore that nervous electron known as James Cagney, here stoked into an atomically charged fault line.
+Released in the US amidst a nocturnal procession of cloying, dead-in-the-water “social issue” films like Gentleman’s Agreement, Raoul Walsh’s film comes locked and loaded with enough cinematic ammunition and, crucially, enough self-doubt to slap that “moral dilemma” A-picture soapbox stuff right off its high horse by showing them a true masterwork of self-immolating, existential terror.
+It is perhaps the last film to truly explore that nervous electron known as James Cagney, here stoked into an atomically charged fault line.
 He charges like a bull in heat right for the screen only to discover the increasingly smaller box his way of undomesticated, rebel-charged life is subject to in the post-war age of rising suburbia.

 Written by Ivan Goff and Ben Roberts, White Heat is the apotheosis of the self-hating, self-conflicted gangster picture, a work of animal magnetism, volatility, and vitality that is nonetheless distressed and frayed by its own perpetual motion, as though sure that an end is around the corner.
 Even more frightening, in Cagney’s Arthur “Cody” Jarrett, the film finds a protagonist who may secretly be hoping for an end, any end, however and with however many bullets he can find it.
 Taking a rap for a lesser charge to keep the feds off him for a much bigger heist he pulled, he takes the opportunity for a few off-years of relaxation in prison (that he construes prison as a vacation is all you need to know about the panic of his daily life on the outside).
 Not to be outsmarted, the long arm of the government seeds a fed, Hank Fallon (Edmond O’Brien) in Cody’s prison unit, only for Fallon to become embroiled in conflict when Jarrett stages an insurrection and escape when the grapevine spreads news of his gang’s turmoil on the outside.